wispborne/StarsectorModRepo/readme.md

 This is a big json file of many Starsector mods.
 It is automatically updated twice a day.

-It is created by gathering data from the USC Discord server, the official Forum, and NexusMods, then merging it all together.
+It is created by gathering data from the USC Discord server and the official Forum, then merging it all together.

 It's free for anybody to use, although I would love to hear if you are using it so we can talk about breaking changes if